What is the Gender Pay Gap?

 Intersectionality creates larger pay gaps for women of color

 Race and gender intersect to result in wider pay gaps for women of color.
-For the uncontrolled gender pay gap, American Indian and Native Alaskan women (who make $0.71 to every $1 white men make) and Hispanic women (who make $0.78 for every $1 white men make) have the widest gender pay gaps.
-When data are controlled for compensable factors, Black women have the widest gender pay gap ($0.98).
+For the uncontrolled gap, American Indian and Native Alaskan women (who make $0.71 to every $1 white men make) and Hispanic women (who make $0.78 for every $1 white men make) have the widest gaps.
+When data are controlled for compensable factors, Black women have the widest pay gap ($0.98).

 What this means is that American Indian and Native Alaskan women and Hispanic women are more likely to occupy lower paying jobs.
 Black women are most likely to be paid less despite having the same level of experience and other compensable factors as white men doing the same job.